-Vanushi Walters is an experienced international human rights solicitor and has been appointed to her first State Sector board as a Trustee of Foundation North.
+Vanushi Walters is an experienced international human rights solicitor and has been appointed as a Trustee of Foundation North.
 We asked her a few questions to find out more about how she got interested in taking on governance roles.

 Tell us about yourself?